1. Is there any legislation relating to working from home in your country?

 The personal situation of each employee working remotely in another country also needs to be reviewed to confirm if an employee remains a Czech tax resident/resident of another country while working remotely in the foreign country.

-If the employee works remotely in a country that does not have Double Tax Treaty with the Czech Republic, it would be necessary to review the other country’s domestic tax law to determine if the employee would become taxable there and if the scope of taxation covers only the employment income received while working remotely in the country or if it looks at the Czech employee’s full worldwide income.
+If the employee works remotely in a country that does not have a double tax treaty with the Czech Republic, it would be necessary to review the other country’s domestic tax law to determine if the employee would become taxable there and if the scope of taxation covers only the employment income received while working remotely in the country or if it looks at the Czech employee’s full worldwide income.

 19. What needs to be considered in terms of residence law?

-Nationals of the European Union (EU), European Economic Area (EEA) or Switzerland and some UK nationals with enhanced rights under the EU-UK Withdrawal Agreement (EU National) are generally allowed to live and work in other EU/EEA countries and Switzerland without a visa or residence permit.
+Nationals of the European Union (EU), European Economic Area (EEA) or Switzerland are generally allowed to live and work in other EU/EEA countries and Switzerland without a visa or residence permit.
+However, for stays exceeding 90 days, local registration or similar administrative formalities may apply.
 Similar preferential treatment applies to their family members.

-However, if (1) an EU National wishes to work in a country outside of the EU, EEA and Switzerland or (2) if the employee is a third-country national and works in the Czech Republic based on a Czech residence/work permit, it is important to verify whether the employee needs a valid residence permit and/or work permit to be able to work legally in that country.
+However, if (1) EU/EEA/Swiss national or a UK national wishes to work in a country outside of the EU, EEA and Switzerland or (2) if the employee is a third-country national and works in the Czech Republic based on a Czech residence/work permit, it is important to verify whether the employee needs a valid residence permit and/or work permit to be able to work legally in that country.
 We advise always checking such requirements with a local legal counsel.

-Lastly, employees who are third-country nationals and reside and work in the Czech Republic based on a Czech residence permit must always fulfil the purpose for which their permit was issued.
+Lastly, employees who are third-country nationals and reside and work in the Czech Republic based on a Czech residence permit must continuously fulfil the purpose for which their permit was issued (e.g. employment).
 Longer stays outside the Czech Republic (e.g. two months) may suggest that the third-country national does not fulfil the purpose of the Czech permit, which may result in cancellation of their permit by Czech authorities.
 Therefore, it is recommended that the period of remote work abroad be monitored and limited to avoid this risk.

 20. Any other comments?

-There is still an absence of occupational health and safety regulation for home office even after the amendment of the Labour Code in 2023.
-The law is silent on the issue, and thus an employer’s ability to fulfil OHS standards for home-office employees remains a complicated issue.
+There is still an absence of occupational health and safety regulation for remote working even after the amendment of the Labour Code in 2023.
+The law is silent on the issue, and thus an employer’s ability to fulfil OHS standards for remote workers remains a complicated issue.

 Similarly problematic is the lack of regulation of remote work from abroad.
 The requirement to comply with the general statutory rules triggers additional considerations and risks for the employers who want to allow their employees to work remotely from abroad.